Dpdl-io/DpdlEngine/README.md

 Dpdl allows the embedding and on-the-fly execution of **ANSI C code** directly within Dpdl scripts.
 The C code can be embedded with 2 different modes, either interpreted only, OR compiled in memory and executed at runtime (if option '**dpdl:compile**' is enabled).
-The code is executed via a native Dpdl library that has a very small footprint and in one of the execution modes already **includes all essential C libraries** and language constructs (ISO standard C90/C99, **POSIX** compliant), **no additional dependencies** required.
+The code is executed via a native Dpdl library that has a very small footprint (530 Kb) and **includes all essential C libraries** and language constructs (ISO standard C90/C99, **POSIX** compliant), **no additional dependencies** required.

 Custom libraries and functions can be integrated and linked via a straight forward implementation configuration approach.